junjypark/CLEAN/README.md

 <div id='id-q1'/>

 **How do I extract surface data from HCP?**
 Please refer [ciftiTools](https://github.com/mandymejia/ciftiTools).
-Once you installed [Connectome Workbench](https://www.humanconnectome.org/software/connectome-workbench) in your computer and obtained data files in nii format and surface information in the `surf.gii` format, then
+Once you installed [Connectome Workbench](https://www.humanconnectome.org/software/connectome-workbench) in your computer and obtained data files in cifti format and surface information in the `surf.gii` format, then

 ```R
 library(ciftiTools)